 M. Cottrill and Company made the location change after assuming responsibility for the route in 1863.
-This company operated several stagecoach lines which passed through the station and known as the Kansas, Santa Fe, and Canon City Express; Kansas City, Santa Fe and Denver Mail and Express Line; the Santa Fe Stage and Express; the Santa Fe Stage Company; and the Santa Fe Stage.
+This company operated several stagecoach lines which passed through the station and were known as the Kansas, Santa Fe, and Canon City Express; Kansas City, Santa Fe, and Denver Mail and Express Line; the Santa Fe Stage and Express; the Santa Fe Stage Company; and the Santa Fe Stage.

 When a post office was established here on February 9, 1863, Samuel Shaft, the station’s proprietor, was appointed the postmaster.
 In the fall of 1865, the station was sold for $2,000 to Frank and William Hartwell, who had come west from New Hampshire.
 The station consisted of a low stone building with three rooms, a log building used as a store, a stone corral, and a stable.